 (Raymond Chandler, The High Window, 1942)

-- "Most subordinate clauses are signalled by the use of a subordinating conjunction.
+"Most subordinate clauses are signaled by the use of a subordinating conjunction.
 There are three main types:

 - simple subordinators consist of one word:(David Crystal, Rediscover Grammar, 3rd ed.
 Longman, 2004)

 although, if, since, that, unless, until, whereas, while, etc.

 - complex subordinators consist of more than one word:

 in order that, such that, granted (that), assuming (that), so (that), as long as, insofar as, in case, etc.

 - correlative subordinators consist of 'pairs' of words which relate two parts of the sentence:

 as . . . so . . ., scarcely . . . when . . ., if . . . then . . ., etc.